UN hosts Afghanistan donor conference with crisis looming | DW | 13.09.2021

 Funding for emergency shelters is also requested as 3.5 million Afghans are internally displaced.
 Money is also desperately needed for food aid.

 Even before the Taliban takeover, circumstances in Afghanistan were dire.
-Drought and the coronavirus pandemic also contributed to half the population or 18 million people requiring aid to survive.
+Drought and the coronavirus pandemic contributed to 18 million people, or roughly half of the population, requiring aid to survive.

 Forty ministers including German Foreign Minister Heiko Maas and the UN Secretary General Antonio Guterres, the head of the International Committee of the Red Cross Peter Maurer, as well as dozens of government representatives are expected to attend both in person and virtually.